wallijam/Maestro-Hiring-Challenge/README.md

-# JAMES WALLINGTON - INTERNSHIP 2020 CODE CHALLENGE
+# JAMES WALLINGTON - 2020 CODE CHALLENGE

 For my challenge I chose to build a custom ecommerce type starter the for the React-based, GraphQL powered, static site generator - GatsbyJS.
 I believe my use of this technology will catch your eye and prove I am a forward thinking candidate.